Cloud-CNC/core/docs/Permissions.md

 Cloud CNC uses an RBAC (Role-Based Access Control) system for the majority of actions.
 Global permissions are only configurable by admins via the web GUI.

 ### Roles
 As a Cloud CNC administrator, you can create as many roles as you want.
 Cloud CNC comes with 2 default roles: `User` and `Admin`.
 Permissions are inheritied from the lowest ranking role (`User`) to the highest (`Admin`) meaning if the `User` role is granted the `machines:get` permission, the `Admin` role will automatically gain this permission as well.
 To configure account specific permissions, you must create a role just for that account.
-Without the `<family>:admin` permission, accounts within a role may only perform actions on its own (seperate) entities.
+To perform actions upon other accounts' files or trash, you must impersonate them.

 ### Defaults